waded/red-squiggly-braces/README.md

 red-squiggly-braces is a Microsoft Word proofing dictionary of English programming, software design, and computer science terms.
 Add it to Word's proofing options and it'll get rid of red squiggly lines on words like "iterable", "backport", and "xyzzy."

-Please send a pull request, or open an issue, to suggest to add terms you've seen Word indicate as misspelled.

-Please include a reference that shows the term in use.
-StackOverflow posts that show the term in conversation are great references, and so are Wikipedia articles.
-Word's checker lets proper nouns slide, so please don't bother suggesting trademarks and product names.

 How do I use it?
 ---